 We started out living in a Toyota Prius for several months to pay off debt and get ahead in San Francisco.
-Now, we split our time between a Chevy Astro van and a sailboat.
+Then we moved to a Chevy Astro van, and now a Sprinter.

-There are all sorts of cars you can live in, whether you prefer a smaller, more stealthy care like a Prius, or a larger van like a Ford Transit.
+There are all sorts of cars you can live in, whether you prefer a smaller, more stealthy car like a Prius or a larger van like a Ford Transit.

-The Toyota Prius wins hands down when it comes to the best smaller car to live in.
+The Toyota Prius wins hands down regarding the best smaller car to live in.
 We managed to fit two people in the back of a Toyota Prius for several months in the bustling city of San Francisco.

-You simply fold down the back bench seat and create a bed in the back.
+You fold down the back bench seat and create a bed in the back.

 If you’re going to be living in a car on your own, you can get rid of the front passenger seat to create more space, like David Swanson did in his Toyota Prius.

-A Prius is not only amazing for stealth camping, but its hybrid technology allows you to run the engine all night long.
+A Prius is amazing for stealth camping, and its hybrid technology allows you to run the engine all night long.
 This can either serve as your heater in a cold climate or air conditioning in a warm climate.

 Plus, it’s unmistakable that you can’t get a better deal on gas mileage when you choose a Prius as your car to live in.

 Honda Element – Best SUV to Live In

 The roomy Honda Element is our top pick for the best SUV to live in.
 These vehicles are a cult classic among people living in cars, even though they are no longer manufactured.
 However, you can find some great deals on a used Honda Element.